sammiq/check-roms/README.md

     Application Options:
-    -d, --datfile=               dat file to use as reference database -e, --exclude=               extension to exclude from file list (can be specified multiple times)
+    -d, --datfile=               dat file to use as reference database (can be specified in a file named ".dat" in the current directory instead for ease of use) -e, --exclude=               extension to exclude from file list (can be specified multiple times)
     -p, --print=[files|sets|all] which information to print (default: all)